nox-vobiscum/estpoker/docs/BRIEFING.md

 These rules keep iterations safe, quick, and easy to review.

+### 5.0 Golden rule — Ask before you act
+When in doubt, ask a clarifying question.
+Never guess.
+No “best-effort” patches without either the current file content or an explicit “unchanged” confirmation.

 ### 5.1 Kickoff checklist for every new chat/session
 - Share the **current repo shape** to prevent guessing:
   - Windows: `tree /F > tree.txt`